ton-community/ton-docs/docs/develop/func/literals_identifiers.md

 * without type—used for asm function definitions and to define a slice const by ASCII string
 * `s`—defines a raw slice const by its contents (hex-encoded and optionally bit-padded)
 * `a`—creates a slice const containing `MsgAddressInt` structure from a specified address
-* `u`—creates an int const that corresponds to hex values of the provided ASCII string
+* `u`—creates an int const that corresponds to the hex values of the provided ASCII string
-* `h`—creates an int const that is first 32 bits of SHA256 hash of the string
+* `h`—creates an int const that is the first 32 bits of the SHA256 hash of the string
-* `H`—creates an int const that is all 256 bits of SHA256 hash of the string
+* `H`—creates an int const that is all 256 bits of the SHA256 hash of the string
 * `c`—creates an int const that is crc32 value of the string

 For example, the following values result in the corresponding consts: